Secondary market: Forms of secondary market

 The secondary market can be for a variety of assets, that can vary from stocks to loans, from fragmented to centralized, and from illiquid to very liquid.

 The major stock exchanges are the most visible example of liquid secondary markets—in this case, for stocks of publicly traded companies.
 Exchanges such as the New York Stock Exchange, London Stock Exchange, and Nasdaq Stock Market provide centralized, liquid secondary markets for investors who wish to buy or sell stocks that trade on those exchanges.
 Most bonds and structured products trade "over the counter", or by phoning the bond desk of one's broker-dealer.
 Loans sometimes trade online, using a loan exchange.

-Another usage of "secondary market" is to refer to loans which are sold by a mortgage bank to investors such as Fannie Mae and Freddie Mac.
+Another usage of "secondary market" is to refer to loans which are sold to investors by a mortgage bank such as Fannie Mae and Freddie Mac.
 The term "secondary market" is also used to refer to the market for any used goods or assets, or an alternative use for an existing product or asset where the customer base is the second market (for example, corn has been traditionally used primarily for food production and feedstock, but a "second" or "third" market has developed for use in ethanol production).